 - Doctoral Program:

-- The Nomination Form must be completed by the nominee, with:
+The Nomination Form must be completed by the student, with:

 - Statement from nominee describing their impact on the IMS community.
-Statement must show how they meet at least one, and no more than three, of the award categories.
+Statement must show how they meet at least one, and no more than two, of the award categories.

-- Nominator/Endorsement Statements – must be completed by two members of the IMS community, which includes students, faculty, staff and alumni.
+- Endorsement Statements – must be completed by two members of the IMS community, which includes students, faculty, IMS staff members and alumni.